chloealxandra/squeezebox/README.md

 squeezebox is an opensource motion sensing, wind sensing, touch capactive teensy propsheild project inspired by the PushPull

-this project uses teensy v3.2 and prop shield as well as sparkfun electret microphone breakout board as it progresses it will also use touch capcitance. i have included an example patch to show proof of concept for motion + microphone.
+This project uses teensy v3.2 and prop shield as well as sparkfun electret microphone breakout board as it progresses it will also use touch capcitance. i have included an example patch to show proof of concept for motion + microphone.

-electret mic is wired to A0 using a 10k potentiometer as a voltage divider.
+Electret mic is wired to A0 using a 10k potentiometer as a voltage divider.
 Sparkfun Breakout board outputs ~1.65v, teensy analog input tops out at ~1.2v causing program crash.

 This project uses the arudino sound library RMS without an audioshield (see code for details).
 RMS is sent as midi on ctlin 1(pd)